AI-in-Hand/platform/nalgonda/custom_skills/README.md

 - **Search Web**: Performs a web search and returns the results.
 It uses the `duckduckgo_search` library.

 - **Summarize Code**: Summarizes the code of a specified file using GPT-3.
-It relies on the `PrintFileContents` tool to access the code text.
+It relies on the `PrintFileContents` skill to access the code text.

 - **Utils**: Contains utility functions including directory traversal checks.